 • Indoor vs outdoor use

-• Required lifespan
+• Required lifespan and durability

-• Budget and cost efficiency
+• Budget vs long-term cost efficiency

 • Surface finish requirements

-• Exposure to moisture or chemicals
+• Exposure to moisture, chemicals, or harsh environments

 Selecting the wrong material can lead to higher long-term costs.
 Buyers should also ensure compliance with EN and ASTM steel standards depending on the application.